The Lever | |

 Predecessor: | The Daily Poster |

-The Lever is an American reader-supported investigative news outlet founded by David Sirota.
+The Lever is an American reader-supported investigative news outlet founded by David Sirota, a speechwriter and former senior advisor to Bernie Sanders.
 The name The Lever is inspired by a quote from the Greek mathematician Archimedes, who said, "Give me a lever long enough and a fulcrum on which to place it, and I shall move the world."
-Former CNN host Brian Stelter described The Lever as a "small but mighty news start-up," describing the life of its founder David Sirota as "one long campaign against plutocrats and the corrupt politicians who enable them."

-As of April 2024, The Lever has more than 112,000 active free and paying subscribers, and a staff of nineteen.[1]
-The Lever's mission, according to founder David Sirota, is to "hold power accountable."[2]
-According to Managing Editor Joel Warner, The Lever's "bread and butter" reporting and “core area of success” is reporting on "how corporate power is making everything worse for the rest of us".[1]
+As of April 2024, The Lever had more than 112,000 active free and paying subscribers, and a staff of nineteen.[1]
+The Levers mission, according to founder David Sirota, is to "hold power accountable."[2]
+According to managing editor Joel Warner, The Levers "bread and butter" reporting and "core area of success" is reporting on "how corporate power is making everything worse for the rest of us".[1]

-The investigative reporting from The Lever is frequently cited by other news outlets, including citations in the New York Times, NPR, The Washington Post, Politico, Al Jazeera, Rolling Stone, and The Baltimore Sun.[1]
-The Lever's reporting has also been cited in tweets and press releases by politicians such as Senator Sheldon Whitehouse, Congressman Ro Khanna, and Congressman Chris Deluzio.
+The investigative reporting from The Lever has been cited by other news outlets, including the New York Times, NPR, The Washington Post, Politico, Al Jazeera, Rolling Stone, and The Baltimore Sun.[1]

-Following the train derailment in East Palestine, Ohio in February 2023, The Lever was the first news outlet to report on the "railroad industry's history of fighting stricter safety regulations."[7]
-Based on this reporting, reporters from The Lever were interviewed on Democracy Now!,[8] On The Media,[9] The Problem with Jon Stewart,[10] [11] and other news outlets.[12]
-The Lever reporting team was also invited to write an editorial on this topic for New York Times.[13]
-[14]
+Following the train derailment in East Palestine, Ohio, in February 2023, The Lever reported on the "railroad industry's history of fighting stricter safety regulations."[5]
+Based on this reporting, reporters from The Lever were interviewed on Democracy Now!,[6] On The Media,[7] The Problem with Jon Stewart,[8] [9] and other news outlets.[10]

 Following the collapse of the Francis Scott Key Bridge in Baltimore in April 2024, The Lever reported that "eight months prior, the Labor Department sanctioned the cargo giant for taking action against a sailor who previously reported unsafe working conditions while aboard a Maersk-operated boat."[14]
 [15] This reporting was cited by Rolling Stone[14] and The Washington Post.[16]